 A senior researcher familiar with automated reef surveys described a losing trade: measure fewer sites well or more sites poorly.
 After a week at sea, terabytes of diver video piled up like driftwood at a river mouth—beautiful, blocking, and unsafe to ignore.

 Design matters.
-Interfaces that surface confidence scores and let experts correct model calls turn critique into training data.
-Those corrections keep accuracy in the messy conditions that control real reefs: low light, turbidity, occlusion, and the jitter of jump.
+Interfaces that surface confidence scores and let experts correct model calls turn review into training data.
+Those corrections maintain accuracy in the messy conditions that dominate real reefs: low light, turbidity, occlusion, and the jitter of jump.

 Data science humbled: the ocean resists tidy datasets